henryli-git/Data_Visualization/README.md

 This repository contains graphs of various csv data sets and associated python files.

 ## Acknowledgments
 Special thanks to the data scientists at [kaggle.com](https://www.kaggle.com/) for providing the data.
+Information about the data source can be found in the folder of the associated graph.

 ### Graph Artist
 * **Henry Li**